Effective workplace communication

 - Channels of communication

 The key EMOTIONAL questions that your communication strategy needs to address

-Kotter illustrates this the anecdote of Martin Luther King who did not stand up in front of the Lincoln Memorial and say: "I have a great strategy" and illustrate it with 10 good reasons why it was a good strategy.
+Kotter gives the example of Martin Luther King who chose not to stand up in front of the Lincoln Memorial and say: "I have a great strategy" and proceed to illustrate it with 10 carefully reasons as to why it was a good strategy.